VR-25/acc/README.md

 ACC is designed to run out of the box, without user intervention.
 You can simply install it and forget.
 However, as it's been observed, most people will want to tweak settings - and obviously everyone will want to know whether the thing is actually working.

-If you're not comfortable with the command line, skip this section and use the `ACC app` (links section) to manage ACC.
+If you feel uncomfortable with the command line, skip this section and use the `ACC app` (links section) to manage ACC.

 Alternatively, you can use a `text editor` to modify `/sdcard/acc/config.txt`.
 Changes to this file take effect almost instantly, and without a daemon restart.